doc4d/docs/docs/ORDA/ordaClasses.md

 When compiled, data model class functions are executed:

-- in **preemptive processes** in client/server applications,
+- in **preemptive or cooperative processes** (depending on the calling process) in single-user applications,
-- in **preemptive or cooperative processes** (depending on the calling process mode) in single-user applications.
+- in **preemptive processes** in client/server applications (except if the [`local`](#local-functions) keyword is used, in which case it depends on the calling process like in single-user).

 If your project is designed to run in client/server, make sure your data model class function code is thread-safe.
-If some thread-unsafe code is called, an error will be thrown at runtime (no error will be thrown at compilation time since cooperative execution is supported in single-user applications).
+If thread-unsafe code is called, an error will be thrown at runtime (no error will be thrown at compilation time since cooperative execution is supported in single-user applications).

 ## Computed attributes